How to Become a Police Officer – In 9 Easy Steps

 The educational requirement varies based on the state.

-Those that only require a high school diploma will need to complete the 22-week Police Academy training.
+States that only require a high school diploma will need to complete the 22-week Police Academy training.

 Candidates in states that require an associate degree must take a two-year program, plus the 22-week Police Academy training.